topherCantrell/sim-uzzle/README.md

 Why these 5 pieces from the pool of 3060?

-I see that all these pieces have 1 or 2 of each possible picture -- no more and no less.
+I see that all the chosen pieces have 1 or 2 of each possible picture -- no more and no less.
 That makes sense.
 We want the pieces to be as diverse for a variety of card patterns.

 TODO program this